 Budgeting gives you permission to enjoy your money without worrying about it.

 Sticking to a budget is no easy task, but it is an enormously satisfying one.
 Telling your money where to go each month gives you a feeling of control and helps you plan for the future.
-No matter what your financial dream is, a budget is the first step towards getting there.
+No matter what your financial dream is, a budget is the first step toward getting there.
 It allows you to create a master plan for your money that reflects your goals and priorities, whatever they may be.

 But that doesn’t mean you need to deprive yourself of the things you love.
 If you want to go out for sushi every week or enjoy getting a massage every now and again, that’s totally fine!
 As long as you budget responsibly for those things (i.e., they don’t interfere with paying your rent), why not?
 Budgeting gives you permission to enjoy your money without worrying about it because it’s all part of your highly individualized plan.

 However, sticking to the plan isn’t always easy, even when you’ve drawn up a great budget.
 You might be tempted to dip into your vacation savings to buy a great new pair of fall boots when you reach the end of your clothing budget.
-The “I want” part of your brain can be very persuasive, but here are a few things that will help you stick to your budget, even when your willpower is feeling weak.
+The “I want” part of your brain can be very persuasive, but here are a few things that will help you stick to a budget, even when your willpower is feeling weak.

 Find an Accountability Partner

 It really helps to have someone who is on the same team as you when it comes to your budget.
 This might be a family member or your spouse, though that’s certainly not my case.
 My husband is a serious spender, and I’m a compulsive saver.
-So, our money views don’t match up well.
+So our money views don’t match up well.

 Instead, I prefer weekly budget check-ins with a friend via Facebook.
 We hash out our goals, run our numbers, and admit where we’ve messed up.
 Having her encouragement and support helps keep me on track and stay focused.